urosevic/easy-youtube-gallery/readme.txt

 == TODO ==

+* Replace MagnificPopUp with newer library
 * VisualComposer block
-* Inline player instead opening in lightbox
+* Inline player instead of opening in lightbox